getbloqs/scenario01/README.md

 ## Testing

 Tests for the smart contracts are included and can be run with truffle.
 Therefore a running instance of testrpc is required.
-This can be done by running `npm run testrpc`.
-Either run this in the background with `&` or open another terminal and trigger `npm test` to run the tests.
+This can be done by running `testrpc`.
+Either run this in the background with `&` or open another terminal and trigger `truffle test` to run the tests.
+All steps are combined for bash environments by running `npm test`.